Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 April 2025 00.26.09 UTC
+- WIB: Jumat, 25 April 2025 01.36.16 UTC
-- WITA: Jumat, 25 April 2025 01.26.09 UTC
+- WITA: Jumat, 25 April 2025 02.36.16 UTC
-- WIT: Jumat, 25 April 2025 02.26.09 UTC
+- WIT: Jumat, 25 April 2025 03.36.16 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: technology
+Kategori: nature